zyang2k/Edge-Flipping-Delaunay/README.md

   [Graham scan](https://replit.com/@ZiyueYang1/Graham-animation#README.md) is implemented to compute the convex hull.
 [Triangle-splitting](https://replit.com/@ZiyueYang1/Triangle-Splitting-Animation#README.md) is implemented to triangulate the hull.

-  An animation is also generated to visualize the splitting process via `matplotlib`.
+  An animation is also generated to visualize the flipping process via `matplotlib`.

 ## Background